dansmith-stripe/sa-summit-26-setup/README.md

 The secret-key prompt is intentionally visible so you can verify that the key pasted correctly.
 Do not share your screen or terminal while entering it.

 The script checks your Link CLI installation.
-If the installed version does not support the required MPP options, it can offer to run:
+If Link CLI is missing or does not support the required MPP options, setup can offer to install or update it.

-    npm install -g @stripe/link-cli

 During Claude MCP registration, corporate authentication or a hardware security-key prompt may appear.
 Output remains visible.
 Complete the prompt and wait rather than interrupting the script.